Last-placed Canadiens end season with 10-2 rout of league-best Panthers

 - Cole CaufieldLiveTodayTomorrowvs--|

-MONTREAL — Cole Caufield scored his first NHL hat trick and the Montreal Canadiens crushed the Presidents' Trophy champions Florida Panthers in a 10-2 win Friday night.
+MONTREAL — Cole Caufield scored his first career hat trick and the last-place Canadiens crushed the Presidents' Trophy champions Florida Panthers 10-2.

+Caufield had a roaring end to his season under interim coach Martin St. Louis.
+After scoring only one goal through the first 30 games of his rookie season, Caufield finished with 23 as the Canadiens leading goal scorer.

+“It was frustrating, it was hard,” Caufield said.
+“It's hard to get negative comments about you but I think I learned a lot this year about perseverance, sticking with it and finding your own self and my own motivation.
+A lot of the outside noise can break into you and do a lot of things that can affect you.”

 As Tyler Pitlick netted Montreal's tenth goal of the night, “Guy!
 Guy!
 Guy!” chants rained from the Bell Centre rafters honouring the passing of former Habs legend Guy Lafleur.